NaziaKazmi/Loan-Interest-Rate-Forecasting/README.md

 The full dataset is large (>100MB) and not uploaded to GitHub.
 You can download it from this link: https://www.kaggle.com/datasets/wordsforthewise/lending-club

-> ⚠️ Note: Large files such as the trained model or dataset may need to be downloaded separately.
+>  Note: Large files such as the trained model may need to be downloaded separately.

 ## Contributing